ZAPHODh/easy-component/README.md

+# WARNING

+This package is under development and may have unresolved issues.
+Please be aware that it might not be fully stable yet.

 # Easy Component

 Easy component is a CLI tool to quicly create react's components with support to styles, storybook and tests.
 This package is thinked to your quaility of life while creating components